matheus-pereira/elric/packages/jest-diff/README.md

 + changed to
 ```

-The `jest-diff` package does not assume that the 2 labels have equal length.
+The `elric-diff` package does not assume that the 2 labels have equal length.

 ### Example of options for colors of changed lines